 Automatically attaches any files that were attached to the original email

 This works a lot like normal email clients such as Gmail or Outlook.
-If you don’t want to include attachments, simply delete them before you send the email off.
+Attachments are included by default, but if you don’t want to include attachments, simply delete them before you send the email off.

 Multiple email threads